 Parking: I tend to park in Tesco car park just across the road and do shopping afterwards, otherwise you can find somewhere along Kellaway Avenue.

 The Mall play area is one of the newest playgrounds in Bristol.
-Have this wooden park in your back pocket if you absolutely HAVE to take the kids shopping with you, you can now appease them with the prospect of hurtling around a brand new outdoor playground in return for letting you peruse the shops in peace.
+Have this wooden park in your back pocket if you absolutely HAVE to take the kids shopping with you – you can appease them with the prospect of hurtling around this outdoor playground in return for letting you peruse the shops in peace.
 In theory anyway.

-Located just outside Boots, not only does this playground look fantastic, it has been made in collaboration with a local, sustainable company and is environmentally friendly!
+Located just outside Boots, not only does this big play park look fantastic, it has been made in collaboration with a local, sustainable company and is environmentally friendly!

 Address: The Mall Shopping Centre, Cribbs Causeway